PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 result propagation and one fixed mutation schema containing four layout, four prefix, two bridge, and one net-prune counter.
 The terminal call must stage count/results/summary without changing the other two production forms.

+The QKV runner and lowerer delegate now return ordered raw results for every policy. `summarize_qkv_attention_mutations()` validates the active tuple length, fills inactive family keys with zeros, copies only ten declared mutation counters, excludes `iterations`, and adds clamped net pruning.
+Only the terminal form stages starting count, raw results, and `_late_qkv_stats`; the two default forms continue to ignore their return values.